tonykieling/smoothplanner/planning/project-plan.md

 Because I want to get inspiration on what I can do on the trip

 Given that, I have created a trip
-I should see different recommendations on activities at my destination
+I should see different recommendations on activities at my destination in a carousel at the bottom of the app

 #### 7. User should be able to share trip plan with others
 As a user